Overview of Travel Health and Safety

 Adults and adolescents who are not immune to common childhood diseases should discuss appropriate protective measures with their health care providers.

-Vaccines that protect against human papillomavirus are available for use in persons 9-26 years old.
-Vaccines that protects against herpes zoster virus (shingles) are available for persons 50 years and older.
+Vaccines that protect against human papillomavirus are available for use in persons 9-45 years old.
+Vaccines that protect against herpes zoster virus (shingles) are available for persons 18 years and older.

-Individuals who are traveling with children whose immunizations are not complete can usually have those schedules accelerated to provide protection during travel.
+Individuals who are traveling with children whose vaccinations are not complete can usually have those schedules accelerated to provide protection during travel.

-Under the International Health Regulations, health officials of some countries can require proof of yellow fever vaccination as a condition of entry.
+Under the International Health Regulations, health officials of some countries require proof of yellow fever vaccination as a condition of entry.
 Some countries require yellow fever vaccination for entry if a traveler has also visited (even if just to change planes) certain other countries during their trip.
 Check requirements carefully to avoid problems.
-The vaccine must be given at least 10 days before entry into the country where it is required.
+The vaccine must be given at least 10 days before entry into the country with a requirement.
+If a required yellow fever vaccine cannot be given (e.g., because of immunocompromise or an allergy to the vaccine), a health care provider may choose to provide a medical exemption letter.
 (See Yellow Fever.)

 Cholera vaccination is rarely recommended for travelers.
 No country currently requires cholera vaccination for entry, although some local government representatives may ask for it despite official policy.
 (See Cholera.)